 The key is to keep all Scrum artifacts in a single, easily accessible location and make sure the team always uses the most up-to-date information.

 In Taskade, teams can organize their artifacts into Workspaces, Subspaces, and Projects.
 Each method of workflow organization provides multiple customization options such as tagging, color-coding, or custom cover images that make navigating Scrum artifacts more intuitive

 Scrum teams are self-contained groups of 3-9 people that can coordinate work activities on their own, i.e. without external guidance or supervision.
 They have all the knowledge and expertise needed to deliver Scrum increments and rarely require outside help except for stakeholders liaison.

 - 🕺 Product Owner (PO) is responsible for the contents and maintenance of the Product Backlog.
 PO prioritizes tasks and keeps the Product Backlog tidy and easy to understand.
-Product Owner is also the only member of the Scrum team that can cancel a Sprint once its goals are no longer relevant
+The product Owner is also the only member of the Scrum team that can cancel a Sprint once its goals are no longer relevant.

 🐑 Remote Scrum Tip #2: Responsibilities and Permissions